the-vikas/Password-Generator/README.md

 # Password-Generator
-This wil generate password autmatically
+This will generate password autmatically.